Healthy Eating: Cutting Unhealthy Fats From Your Diet [en Español]

 Healthy Eating: Cutting Unhealthy Fats From Your DietSkip to the navigation

-Foods like cheese, butter, sausage, and desserts may taste good to you, but they can have a lot of saturated fat and cholesterol.
-Eating too much of these unhealthy fats could lead to high cholesterol and heart disease.
+Foods like cheese, butter, sausage, and desserts may taste good to you, but they can have a lot of saturated fat .
+Eating too much of this unhealthy fat could lead to high cholesterol and heart disease.

 Start with small changes first.
 Use heart-healthy olive or canola oil instead of butter for cooking.
 Drink fat-free or low-fat milk instead of 2% milk or whole milk.
 Pick leaner cuts of meat.